Instructions for Authors

-- Publications in the Acta Chirurgica Belgica is strongly encouraged but publications in another journal is also supported by the RBSS.
+- Publications in the Acta Chirurgica Belgica is strongly encouraged (cfr Prize) but publications in another journal is also supported by the RBSS.

-The winners of the prize will be announced at the Surgical Night (if organized in function of the sanitary ).
+The winners of the prize will be announced at the Surgical Night.

-If you wish to participate in the competitions, don’t forget to tick the appropriate box when submitting your abstract via the website of the Surgical Week: www.belgiansurgicalweek.be!
+If you wish to participate in the competitions, don’t forget to tick the appropriate box when submitting the abstract via the abstract submission platform Easychair!